 Unsealed documents and depositions show the Department of Homeland Security (DHS), which oversees USCIS and ICE, has used its own regulations – which were designed to protect the families of noncitizens from unnecessary separation during the legalization process – to target individuals for detention and deportation.
 The documents show USCIS actively coordinated with ICE to schedule and facilitate arrests at USCIS offices.

 On August 23, 2018, Judge Wolf denied the government’s motion to dismiss the case.
+In May 2019, Judge Wolf granted class certification, extending the impact of the lawsuit to hundreds or thousands of New England citizens and their noncitizen spouses.

 - Providence Journal: My Turn: Lilian Calderon: A year of fear under immigration law